PART #005 of “WHERE ANGELS FEAR TO TREAD”

 “Leaving behind these doctrines of baptisms, laying on of hands, repentance from dead works and resurrection of the dead”.

 “And this we will do”……….. if God permit?”

 In other words Paul is saying we will leave behind all this as mentioned above…..
 ‘IF GOD PERMITS IT’!

 This short portion of Scripture has thrown many off balance and raised several eyebrows in confusion.

 Right here is good moment to just stop and remind ourselves of what Scripture says in [1 Corinthians 14:33].

-SO, what does this portion of Scripture tell us in [Hebrews 6:3]?
+SO, what is this portion of Scripture really telling us in [Hebrews 6:3]?

 We can’t do it on our own!